x64x2/mumu/README.md

 ## Intro

 GPT Nairaland is an implementation that can generate responses to prompts using the GPT-3 language model, while specifically tailored to understand and respond to prompts related to Nairaland, a popular Nigerian online forum.
-This project was developed as part of a study on the use of llm.
+This project was developed as part of my study on the use of LLM.

 Installation
 ------------